ProjectX-VJTI/ProjectX-Ideas-2024/README.md

 ## GPT Reimagined: KANs vs MLPs
 ### Description
-In this project we will be implementing Kolmogorov-Arnold Networks (KANs) which are a great alternative for traditional Multi Layer Perceptrons (MLPs).
-KANs have been invented very recently and are found to outperform the traditional MLP approach.
-We will implement GPTs (Generative Pretrained Transformers) using the traditional MLP approach and later using KANs to give a proof of principle for the performances of each of them.
+In this project, we aim to explore the effectiveness of Kolmogorov-Arnold Networks (KANs) as an alternative to traditional Multi Layer Perceptrons (MLPs) for implementing Generative Pretrained Transformers (GPTs).
+GPTs are a class of machine learning models known for their ability to generate natural language text and perform various natural language processing tasks.
+Traditionally, GPTs have been implemented using MLP architectures.
+However, KANs, a relatively new development, have shown promise in outperforming MLPs in certain tasks.

+This project contributes to the ongoing research in machine learning architectures by providing empirical evidence on the efficacy of Kolmogorov-Arnold Networks as an alternative to traditional MLPs for implementing state-of-the-art language models like GPTs.
+The findings of this study can inform future developments in neural network architectures and guide the design of more efficient and effective models for natural language processing tasks.

+Objectives:
+- Implement GPT using the traditional MLP approach.
+- Implement GPT using Kolmogorov-Arnold Networks (KANs).
+- Compare the performance of GPT implemented with MLPs and KANs across various metrics, including but not limited to:
+    - Language generation quality
+    - Training speed
+    - Model size
+    - Resource utilization
+- Provide a proof of principle for the performances of MLP-based GPTs versus KAN-based GPTs.

 ### References
 [1] [MLP vs KAN](https://www.youtube.com/watch?v=-PFIkkwWdnM)